 As a leader in education, it will be significant that you understand that teachers’ initial enthusiasm for the change may be short lived particularly after they realise the implications which it will bring to them.

 Example of a School Action Plan for Developing the School ICT policy

 When you develop your school’s action plan for the ICT policy, it should redirect the school from the ICT audit towards the aims of the school.
-In other words, it should indicate what your school should do in the short term to achieve the aims of the ICT policy in the long term.
+In other words, it should indicate what your school should do in the short term to achieve the aims of the school ICT policy in the long term.

 Be mindful that what can be done will be constraint by the resources available at the current time.
-To overcome this hurdle, write a proposed action plan and estimate cost of implementing it before considering the constraints that the lack of funding may inevitably impose for the school.
+To overcome this hurdle, write a proposed action plan and estimate the cost of implementing it before considering the constraints that the lack of funding may inevitably impose for the school.
 It is wise, therefore, to have a costed list of action statements written to help you prioritise actions.

-On the other hand, some actions statements can be attainable within existing resources.
+On the other hand, some action statements can be attainable within existing resources.
 Examples of this would include being able to change the management structure which may only need some minor adjustments of existing responsibilities and the allocation of a limited amount of time.
 Furthermore, some action statements may also not be attainable without considering additional expenditure.
-For example, developing and extending the ICT curriculum to include groups of students who currently do not have an adequate experience of ICT.
+For example, developing and extending the ICT curriculum to include groups of students who currently do not have adequate experience of ICT.

 Other things to consider include:

 - Whether action statements can be implemented by extending the functionality of existing resources.

 - Including action statements in the school ICT policy as a result of being funded by the following year’s budget.